suzanyfreitash/form/README.md

 # form
-Simple form in HTML, CSS and JavaScript
+This is a one-form project in HTML, CSS and JavaScript.
+It is ideal for use on websites.
+It's still under construction, in terms of improvement, little by little I'm implementing it more according to my studies.